ShreyashB95/ShreyashB95/README.md

 - 📫 How to reach me **shreyashbhgt6@gmail.com**

-- ⚡ Fun fact **I'm a traveller whose on a road trip to data world**
+- ⚡ Fun fact **I'm a traveller who is on a road trip to data world**

 <h3 align="left">Connect with me:</h3>
 <p align="left">